yasudakn/kubeflow-pipelines-clv/README.md

 ![KFP Runtime](./images/arch-final.png)

-Refer to [README](./pipelines/README.md) in the `/pipelines` folder of this repo for more details on the design and usage of the training and deployment pipelines.

-Refer to [README](./components/automl_tables/README.md) in the `/components/automl_tables` folder of this repo for more details on the design and usage of the AutoML Tables components.

 ## Installing Kubeflow Pipelines

 The guide has been developed and tested on Kubeflow Pipelines on Google Cloud Platform Kubernetes Engine (GKE).